Kss2k/modsem/README.md

 # ModSEM
 This is a package which allows you to perform interactions between latent variables in CB-SEM.
 See https://bookdown.org/slupphaugkjell/quartomodsem/ for a tutorial.
-Note: Examples using `data = oneInt` won't give the same output for you, as the dataset has been replaced in the package

 # To Install
 ```